 Be active every day

-One of the greatest advantages of retirement is being able to relax, and spend quality time doing what you enjoy.
+One of the greatest advantages of retirement is being able to relax, and to spend quality time doing what you enjoy.
 However, it’s good to stay active, and people of all ages should still be doing a small amount of exercise every single day.

 This is a great activity to take up, as it isn’t something that will affect your life drastically.
 Whether it’s a quick walk to the shops or a few stretches in the morning, anything is better than nothing.